chinfang/bank-marketing/README.md

 # Analyse local explanation for UCI bank-marketing dataset
 The goal of this project is to determine the utility of the explanation for users.
-The explanation derived from local explanation methods can be locally accurate.
+The explanation derived from local explanation methods can be considered as how each feature contributes to the model prediction for single instance.
+The explanation can be locally accurate.
 However, users need to have a specific instance that they are interested in.
-The model behaviour is also difficult to estimate from a local explanation.
+The model behaviour is also difficult to estimate from one local explanation.
 To help users extract useful explanations, we show a process for understanding the model from aggregating the explanations to the model and group levels with different visualization techniques.